attify/attify-badge/README.md

   subprocess.popen and using communicate() to display the output This Should get fixed by today ^.

+#### Updating the code
+	Till now the code has been written in a pretty sequential manner, I kept adding stuff as I went.
+I plan to take a break before starting working on I2C and JTAG and restructuring the code to make it more modular.
+	I'm planning to add seperate classes for each of the protocols, which would make the code easier to read, and also solve a couple of problems related to intializing the interfaces.
+The problems are caused because when main.py runs Each interface tries to intialize itself and obviously not all of them are able to claim the FTDI devices, I solved this problem with a hacked-up sollution, but there might be more problems while trying to write the code for JTAG and I2C.
+This is kinda important.

 Run main.py ( with sudo )!